 Aimed at students of philosophy, psychology, psychotherapy, and bioethics, this book is a unique phenomenological dialogue between these disciplines on emotional well-being.

 Introduction 1.
-Narcissists Missing their Environment; 2.
+Narcissists Missing Their Environment; 2.
 Anxiety: An Emotional Geography 3.
 Emotional Numbness: The Paradox of Exclusion 4.
-Restlessness: The Case of the Ulysses Syndrome Conclusion Appendix
+Restlessness: The Case of Ulysses Syndrome Conclusion Appendix

 "Much of contemporary bioethical analysis takes place at one or a few levels: either close analysis of particular cases where the question is what one individual owes to another; or perhaps an analysis of ethical decision-making in small groups; or wider discussions in public health and environmental ethics, dealing with overarching causes and patterns.
 Rarely does one see an approach to bioethics that reaches all the way down into the psychodynamics of human emotions, puts them in relational and social context—borrowing from myths and cultural narratives along the way—while connecting the dots to broader concerns at the population and even planetary level.
 However, this well-written, engaging new book by Susi Ferrarello does just that.
 It should serve as a model for 'integrated,' multi-level bioethics going forward." — Brian Earp, associate director of the Yale-Hastings Program in Ethics and Health Policy at Yale University and The Hastings Center, USA